section-engineering-education/engineering-education/articles/minecraft-plugin-development-a-hands-on-crash-course/index.md

 For the more experienced developer, you will learn the foundations needed to code your own plugins.

 As a final prerequisite, I recommend you to fork a copy of this [repository](https://github.com/john-amiscaray/Minecraft-Plugin-Development-A-Hands-On-Crash-Course).
-It contains resources to go along with this article and give extra information.
-The resources include the project setup, the final code, and homework solutions I will give later on.
+It contains resources to go along with this article and provides extra information.
+The resources include the project setup, the final code, and solutions to homework I will give later on.

 ### Project structure and setup:
-Before we begin, it's necessary to learn how to set up our project so that we may begin coding.
+Before we begin, it's necessary to learn how to set up our project.
 For this tutorial, we'll be using a tool for Java projects called Maven.
 If you have never used Maven before, it is a tool we will use to download some external code we need.

 Our project will contain a file called “pom.xml” that will tell Maven to download this code.

 To install Maven on your computer, you can find the instructions [here](https://www.baeldung.com/install-maven-on-windows-linux-mac).

-To make the project set up easy, I recommend using the Intellij IDE.
+To make the project set up easier, I recommend using the Intellij IDE.
 Intellij has a plugin you can use to generate the project structure with minimal effort.

 To install it, go to file > settings > plugins, and search for “Minecraft Development”.

 Once installed, go to File > New > Project... > Minecraft > Spigot Plugin.

 From there, you have to choose your group ID and artifact ID.
-In case you don’t know, the artifact ID is the name of your Plugin, whereas the group ID is a unique id to say you created it.
+In case you don’t know, the artifact ID is the name of your Plugin, whereas the group ID is a unique ID to say you created it.
 The group ID is also used to identify projects of similar artifact IDs.

 It usually takes the form of a reverse domain (ex. com.google), so if you have your own website use it as the group ID.
 Otherwise, you can use something like me.firstname.lastname, or me.minecraftusername.